nathanielcastillo/Bellabeat-Fitness-Data/README.md

 3. Feature women of various weights in Bellabeat's advertising.
 The weight range of women in the data is 117.5 - 285.7, showcasing women of all different weights may appeal to the customers who share the same weight

-4. Showcase the product in use during lunch hours and afterwork hours as these are the times of day where fitness activites peak
+4. Showcase the product in use during lunch hours and afterwork hours as these are the times of day when fitness activites peak